 June 2021: The woody weed removal continues, with remaining weeds to be removed by hand to avoid damage to native species.
 Monitoring of the network drainage system will continue.

-Scheduled for July 2021: The team will be installing 10 to 12 artificial habitat nodes for our native fauna to use whilst the native plant species grow and get re-established.
-The habitat nodes consist of wooden pallets wrapped in chicken wire that is secured to the ground and covered in hay, mulch and branches (the design selected is predator proof).
-Look out for the date of installation - the team encourage the community to get involved.
+July 2021: The team installed 10 artificial habitat nodes for our native fauna to use whilst the native plant species grow and get re-established.
+The habitat nodes consist of wooden pallets wrapped in chicken wire that’s secured to the ground and covered in hay, mulch and branches (the design selected is predator proof).

 Minor works will continue to the drainage network based on the monitoring and regular site visits.